l7mp/stunner/utils/turncat/README.md

 ### Cleanup

-Make sure to revert the STUNner `NetworkPolicy` to close down all unintended external access to sensitive services running inside the cluster.
+Make sure to revert the STUNner `NetworkPolicy` in order to close down all unintended external access to sensitive services running inside the cluster.

 ```console
 $ kubectl apply -f - <<EOF